Using date and time key conditions

 **Example use case**

 You're launching a collection on March 15 at 9:00 AM.
-Add a key that permits access after that time:
+Add a key that permits access *after* that time:<br>

 Before 9:00 AM, visitors see your lock's denial message.
 After 9:00 AM, the collection opens automatically.